Muscle balance and lateral imbalance

 | Back | Single-arm dumbbell row, Single-arm cable row | Develop back strength without compensation from the stronger side |

-| Chest | Single-arm dumbbell press, Single-arm cable crossover | Increase shoulder stability, stimulate individual chest muscle strength |
+| Chest | Single-arm dumbbell bench press, Single-arm cable crossover | Increase shoulder stability, stimulate individual chest muscle strength |

-| Shoulders | Single-arm dumbbell shoulder press, Single-arm lateral raise | Correct imbalances in shoulder girdle strength, improve stability |
+| Shoulders | Single-arm dumbbell overhead press, Single-arm lateral raise | Correct imbalances in shoulder girdle strength, improve stability |

 When to consult a specialist?